ih1024/4610Section1Group6_BobaShop/README.md

 6. List the top customer by total spending (complex) ![Query 6](Query6) Query 6 allows us to see who our top customers are by measurement of total amount of money spent at Tapioca Chews so we can potentially make note of that and when they come in provide them with a reward or build a stronger relationship with them so that through word of mouth we can grow.
 7. List the employees who have taken the most to least orders, if employees have the same number of orders, have employees be sorted furthur from most to least revenue (complex) ![Query 7](Query7.png)
+Query 7 allows the owners to see which employees are taking the most orders, sorted from most to least, and if tied, by total revenue.
+This helps the owners identify top-performing staff, plan scheduling, and assign busy shifts to employees who handle high order volumes efficiently.
+It also highlights the employees who generate the most revenue, which could help with future training of new employees.
 8. List the customer names and amounts whose average order amount is above the overall average amount(complex) ![Query 8](Query8.png)
 Query 8 lists the customers whose average order amount is greater than the overall average amount across all orders.
 This helps the manager establish which customers are spending above average.
 With this information, they could cater to those specific customers by offering more loyalty points, discounts, or deals to keep them engaged.
 9. Percentage of customers participating in the loyalty program vs. not participating (complex) ![Query9](Query9.jpg)